Nanoscopy of surface polarization with oblique dipole orientations: Far-field reflectance and surface polaritons of uniaxial dipole sheets

 \subsection{Transfer matrices}

-In this section, we derive the transfer matrices of the polarization sheet for incidence of linearly polarized light.
-Planar sheets are considered, but the susceptibility tensors [introduced in Eq.~\ref{eq:chi def}] are assumed biaxial to retain generality:

-The transfer matrices allow for extraction of optical properties such as the reflection and transmission coefficients, as well as for an extensible way of chaining together layered materials with polarization sheets involved.
+The transfer matrices allow for extraction of optical properties such as the reflection and transmission coefficients, as well as for an extensible way of chaining together layered materials with dipole sheets involved.
+In this section, we derive the transfer matrices for a dipole sheet under incidence of linearly polarized light, as illustrated in Fig.~\ref{fig:optical_configurations}.